|

 previous page

-18. Many of the children have never had any other family.
-This
+the children have never had any other family.

 Use your browsers "Go Back" button to return to the